SJ Fletcher: Storylines

 SJ arrives in Walford when her car tire deflates.
 She received help from mechanic Minty Peterson (Cliff Parisi) and she takes him to lunch to thank him for fixing the tyre, where she claims to have forgotten her purse.
 Minty and his flatmate Garry Hobbs (Ricky Groves) later see SJ working as a stripper in the Scarlet nightclub.
 When SJ tells them that she is looking for somewhere to live, Minty allows SJ to move in with them, although Garry does not trust SJ and does not want her to stay permanently.
 Garry begins to dislike SJ as he feels pushed out by Minty, who really likes SJ even though she does not contribute financially much to the flat.
 SJ is very excited when Minty invites her to join their 2006 FIFA World Cup holiday trip to Germany, but she decides to not go when she sees that it has caused arguments between Garry and Minty.
 She is then asked to leave the flat and moves away.

 SJ returns and begins renting her own flat in Walford.
-Garry becomes angry that SJ is manipulating Garry into paying for her rent, food and drinks and regularly taking her out for dinner and giving her money.
+Garry becomes angry that SJ is manipulating Minty into paying for her rent, food and drinks and regularly taking her out for dinner and giving her money.
 Garry suspects that SJ is using Minty and is having sex with Australian visitor Sid Clarke (Simon Gleeson), but SJ denies this and claims that Sid is her brother, even giving fake photographic evidence.
 Minty believes her but it is revealed that SJ was lying and that Sid is her ex-boyfriend and sexual partner.
 As part of her plan with Sid, SJ continues to flirt with Minty to keep him keen on her so they can continue getting his money.
 Minty continues to give SJ money as he believes that there is a possibility of a relationship between them.
 However, one night he gets tired at SJ using him for drinks and shouts at her in The Queen Victoria pub.
 SJ changes tactics and pretends to start a relationship with Minty even though she is still with Sid.
 Minty is delighted and loses his job and friendship with Garry, whilst SJ uses the money that he has left.
 SJ begins to feel guilty after months of using Minty and tells Sid that she cares for Minty and wants to stop, but Sid does not want to lose the potential money.
 SJ tries to convince Sid to move to Australia with her to have a baby, and although he initially refuses, they end up having sex when she is meant to meet Minty.
 After a tip-off from Garry, Minty finds SJ and Sid in bed together, and the next day he discovers that the pair have fled Walford.